Once and Future Planet

-How did life start on the early Earth?
+How did life begin and evolve on Earth?

 Explore ways in which the early Earth changed over time by examining the interplay between the solid planet, surface environments, and the emergence and diversification of life.
-In learning from the past, you will begin to frame and explore how humans might affect the future of our home planet, and thus prepare to contribute to tomorrow’s decisions about changes in our local and global environment.
+You will begin to frame and explore how humans might affect the future of our home planet.
+In this community you will engage in field work and laboratory analyses to learn about the natural world and scientific method.

 You can expect to:

-- Complete a community research project to experience the scientific method.
+- Conduct a community research project to experience the scientific method.

-- Learn about how the environment and life have evolved together over time.
+- Learn how the environment and life have evolved together over time.

-The three-credit fall course that anchors the community is GEOL 124: Evolution of Life and Environment on Planet Earth.
+GEOL124: Evolution of Life and Environment on Planet Earth.
 Topics covered in this course range from the Big Bang to the search for life on other planets.
 You will explore how life and environment evolved through Earth’s history, and what that means for future interactions.
 (3 credit course, fulfills General Education requirements of I-Series and Natural Sciences).